-If the master has a lockout, then the slave MM will continue to fire at low flame hold.
-Once the lockout is reset, the master MM will go through its start-up sequence and the MMs will sync once it has reached firing; they will continue to fire as per the external modulation signal.
+If the Master MM has a lockout, then the Slave MM will continue to fire at low flame hold.
+Once the lockout is reset, the Master MM will go through its start-up sequence and the MMs will sync once it has reached firing; they will continue to fire as per the external modulation signal.

-If the slave MM has an error/lockout, then the master MM will continue to fire on its own, following the external modulation to reach the setpoint.
+If the Slave MM has an error/lockout, then the Master MM will continue to fire on its own, following the external modulation to reach the setpoint.